padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 | replicate_persistent               | REPLICATE_PERSISTENT          |
 | replicate_persistent_overflow      | REPLICATE_PERSISTENT_OVERFLOW |

-We expect persistent regions to recover data and others to lose data upon network recovery.
+We expect persistent regions to recover data and non-persistent regions to lose data upon network recovery.

 All test cases must be conducted on `pnode.local`.
 Login to `pnode.local` and switch cluster as follows.